fengyanshi/fengyanshi.github.io/faq.rst

 * Which version should I download from the Github repository?

   We suggest downloading the latest release version on Github.
 You could use the beta version but be aware that it is not fully tested through all test cases.
-Download page: :ref:`section_download`.
+Download page: :ref:`section-download`.

 * When I encounter a problem or have a question, can I contact the authors directly?